Landscape encodings enhance optimization: Abstract

 \section{Abstract}

-Hard combinatorial optimisation problems deal with the search for the ground state of discrete systems under strong frustration such as spin glasses.
+Hard combinatorial optimization problems deal with the search for the minimum cost solutions (ground states) of discrete systems under strong constraints.
 A transformation of state variables may enhance computational tractability.
-It has been argued that these state {\em encodings} are to be chosen invertible to retain the original size of the state space.
-Here we show how redundant non-invertible encodings enhance optimisation by enriching the density of low-energy states.
+It has been argued that these state encodings are to be chosen invertible to retain the original size of the state space.
+Here we show how redundant non-invertible encodings enhance optimization by enriching the density of low-energy states.
 In addition, smooth landscapes may be established on encoded state spaces to guide local search dynamics towards the ground state.